Herent

 Herent ([ˈɦeːrənt]) is a municipality located in the Belgian province of Flemish Brabant.
 The municipality comprises the villages and former municipalities of Herent proper, Veltem-Beisem and Winksele.
-On January 1, 2016, Herent had a total population of 21,213.
-The total area is 32.73 km² resulting in a population density of 648 inhabitants per km².
-The current mayor (as of 2018) is Astrid Pollers.
+On January 1, 2025, Herent had a total population of 23,081.
+The total area is 32.73 km² resulting in a population density of 705,08 inhabitants per km².
+The current mayor (as of 2024) is Luk Draye (Pact3020).